Bayern president Hoeness charged with tax evasion

 MUNICH (AP) — German prosecutors filed tax evasion charges against Bayern Munich president Uli Hoeness on Tuesday.

-Hoeness reported to authorities this year over a previously undeclared Swiss bank account.
-News of the case against Hoeness, long one of the most prominent figures in German soccer, emerged in April.
+Hoeness reported himself to authorities earlier this year over a previously undeclared Swiss bank account.
+News of the case against Hoeness, long one of the most prominent figures in German football, emerged in April.

 Ken Heidenreich, a spokesman for Munich prosecutors, declined to comment on details of the indictment, citing tax secrecy laws.

 “We have filed the charges to the Munich state court,” Heidenreich said.
 “The defense now has one month to pronounce itself.”

 The court will then either set a date for the trial, reject the charges or ask for further investigations before making a decision, Heidenreich said.

 The court said in a statement that a decision shouldn’t be expected before the end of September “in view of the volume of documents in the investigation.”